HautechAI/agents/docs/observability/stage-1-plan.md

 # Observability Stage 1 — Plan (SDK + Server + PoC)

+> **Archived:** The tracing SDK/server/UI described below were removed in issue #760.
+The plan is retained only for historical reference until a new observability stack is defined.

 Authoritative scope for Issue #82.
 Dev/local only, no auth or rate limiting.
 Minimal filters.

 Changes (update):